Courseography/courseography/README.md

 #### Running

-1. Run `$ yarn watch` to build the web static assets (Javascript and CSS files)
+1. Run `$ pnpm run watch` to build the web static assets (Javascript and CSS files)
 2. In a new terminal window Run `$ stack run` to start the server
 3. Navigate to `http://localhost:8000/graph` in your browser

-When running in production you should run `$ yarn build` instead of `$ yarn watch` to build the web assets.
+When running in production you should run `$ pnpm run build` instead of `$ pnpm run watch` to build the web assets.
 This will take longer but results in smaller asset files.

 #### Running front-end tests

-To run all tests, run `$ yarn run test`.
-However, if you need to run a specific file or folder of tests, run `$ yarn run test -- <path>`.
+To run all tests, run `$ pnpm test`.
+However, if you need to run a specific file or folder of tests, run `$ pnpm test -- <path>`.

 #### Running back-end tests